Critical fates induced by the interaction competition in three-dimensional tilted Dirac semimetals: Critical implications around the instabilities

-We collect the behavior of DOS in Fig.~\ref{Fig_DOS-all-omega-0.5}.
-In the absence of interactions and tilting parameter, the DOS exhibits a parabolic frequency dependence, $\rho_0(\omega)\propto\omega^2$, and hence vanishes precisely at the Dirac point.
-In sharp contrast, as approaching three types of instabilities, the interaction contributions coax the DOS to become a nonzero finite value at $\omega=0$, which is qualitatively distinct from the free case, and the nonzero tilting parameter make it asymmetric for $\omega>0$ and $\omega<0$.
+With the above information in hand, we delve into the behavior of DOS and $\kappa$ both influenced by the interactions.
+By combining Eqs.~(\ref{Eq_rho_int_1})-(\ref{Eq_rho_int_2}) and (\ref{Eq_kappa_int_1})-(\ref{Eq_kappa_int_2}) with the RG equations~(\ref{Eq_RGEq-v})-(\ref{Eq_RGEq-V_T-L}), their basic tendencies are obtained as we approach three distinct kinds of instabilities.
+The behavior of DOS is illustrated in Fig.~\ref{Fig_DOS-all-omega-0.5}.
+In the absence of interactions and tilting parameter, the DOS exhibits a parabolic frequency dependence, $\rho_0(\omega)\propto\omega^2$, and hence it vanishes precisely at the Dirac point.
+In sharp contrast, approaching the three types of identified instabilities introduces the interaction contributions that render the DOS a nonzero finite value at $\omega=0$.
+This is qualitatively distinct from the free case and the nonzero tilting parameter further amplifies the departure by inducing an asymmetry for $\omega>0$ and $\omega<0$.
 Away from $\omega=0$, the intimate competition between the interactions and thermal fluctuations governs the behavior of DOS.
-We can find that it decreases at first and then climbs up at $|\omega|\gtrsim\omega_c\approx0.25$.
+We can find that the DOS decreases at first and then ascends around $|\omega|\gtrsim\omega_c\approx0.25$.
 This indicates that below the critical frequency $\omega_c$, the thermal fluctuations are subordinate to the interactions, while above it, the thermal fluctuations dominate.
-In addition, although the DOS near all three types of instabilities exhibit similar tendencies, the type-II instability leads to a little more corrections compared to the other two types.
+In addition, although the DOS tendencies near all three types of instabilities are similar, the type-II instability leads to a little more corrections compared with the other two types.
+Furthermore, it is worth pointing out that the interacting DOS $\rho_{\mathrm{int}}(\omega)$ for a tilted system ($\zeta\neq0$) is no longer strictly symmetric about $\omega=0$ but instead exhibits a slight asymmetric tendency with respect to $\omega=0$ owing to the interplay of interactions and the tilt term.